codemod-com/docs/blog/2023-8-23dream-migration/index.md

 - **Save brainpower:** While we are obsessed with the intricacies of Next.js, we would prefer if you focused your brainpower on creating new, delightful experiences for end users.
 Our generically applicable codemods will automate many demanding tasks for you.
 Some of them include generating **metadata** and **generateMetadata** functions considering the imports & dependencies; moving dependencies from **pages** to the **app** directory and generating new API functions; migrating **useRouter** hook usages to new hooks; removing **next/head** usages and related component code; and creating boilerplate functions to replace **getStaticPaths**, **getServerSideProps**, and **getStaticProps**.
 Without the codemods, you would have to handle these tasks manually, referring to documentation and considering API differences, making the process demanding and error-prone.
 - **Save time**: The effort required for migration depends on the size and complexity of the project (we can assist with estimating this effort).
 But as a reference, using our migration codemods for even a tiny project like cms-wordpress with only two pages has the potential to save approximately one day: 4 hours of reading upgrade documentation and 4 hours of manually analyzing, detecting, and properly transforming the code to complete the migration.

-**Follow the steps below to install and use Intuita on your own Next.js (or any other supported frameworks or libraries) projects.**
+**Follow the steps below to automate your Next.js App Router migration with the help of Intuita.**

 These steps can also reproduce our results on the cms-wordpress sample project demonstrated above.

-### Step 1: Set up Intuita.
+### 1: Set up Intuita.

 Install Intuita’s CLI tool by running the following command: